AntoineZen/CSEL1/report/optimizations.rst

 	27610 prime_num.txt

-This version takes 27.61 seconds to run, this is gain of xx% over the unmodified version.
+This version takes 27.61 seconds to run.
 It has found 27610 primve number between 1 and 320'000.

 Threaded Version
 ----------------